About me

 I work as a development coach, educator, and mentor at Bolagsverket's IT department.
 I help our development teams create accessible and usable digital services for the web.
 I am also responsible for processes, the design system, and tools for UX-design and digital accessibility.

-Born in in Stockholm, with roots in Northern Sweden.
+I was born in in Stockholm, with roots in Northern Sweden.
 Since , I have been living in Söråker on a lakeside property with my wife, two children, three cats, and zero mice.
 I enjoy playing chess and table hockey.
 I have also worked with the web as a hobby since the 1990s.

 Education